At Landmark College, we believe that parents and others who are closely involved in students’ lives are an important part of the educational team.

 Yes.
 By signing the consent form, students give the College authority to share information contained in their education records to their parent or guardian.
 FERPA does not allow for information to be released on the assumption that if the student is in the room, he/she has necessarily given consent.

-Please feel free to contact Michael Luciani, Dean of Students at 802.387.6713 or at email@example.com
+Please feel free to contact Michael Luciani, Vice President for Student Affairs & Dean of Campus Life, at 802.387.6713 or at email@example.com

 FERPA Release Form: Authorization to Release Student Account and Education Information [PDF]